Modes of Operation

 A network function is still exposed to the host, but it has limited privileges.
 In particular:

-- The driver on the host side can only be loaded after the driver on the embedded side has loaded and completed NIC configuration.
+The driver on the host side can only be loaded after the driver on the DPU has loaded and completed NIC configuration.

-- All ICM (interface configuration memory) is allocated by the ECPF and resides in the embedded host memory.
+All ICM (Interface Configuration Memory) is allocated by the ECPF and resides in the DPU's memory.

-- The ECPF controls and configures the NIC embedded switch which means that traffic to and from the host interface always lands on the Arm side.
+The ECPF controls and configures the NIC embedded switch which means that traffic to and from the host (DPU) interface always lands on the Arm side.

 When the server and DPU are initiated, the networking to the host is blocked until the virtual switch on the DPU is loaded.
 Once it is loaded, traffic to the host is allowed by default.